-Apart from xenophobic attacks in South Africa, there is better security in the apartheid country than Nigeria.
+Apart from xenophobic attacks in South Africa, there is better security in the apartheid country than in Nigeria.

 The fact is Nigerian can’t climb the no.1 spot in the ease of doing business in Africa by just being the most populous country on the continent, “global economy is becoming more competitive and everybody is trying to improve efficiency to access global capital.”

-Or instance, Benue state which is known as Food Basket of the Nation and the rest of Middle Belt are afraid to farm because of being killed by killers herdsmen who occupied their farmlands.
+Or instance, Benue state which is known as the Food Basket of the Nation and the rest of the Middle Belt are afraid to farm because of being killed by killers herdsmen who occupied their farmlands.

 A country that fails to uphold democratic principles may likely find it difficult to attract foreign investments.

-Apart from the media trial of alleged corrupt government officials in Nigeria, nothing is done afterwards, most of them go unpunished most especially if they are members of the ruling party.
+Apart from the media trial of alleged corrupt government officials in Nigeria, nothing is done afterwards, most of them go unpunished especially if they are members of the ruling party.

 Data Don’t Lie:

 In 2006, Michelin and Dunlop relocated to Ghana.
-The two Nigeria’s leading tyre manufacturers cited epileptic energy and security reasons for the move
+The two of Nigeria’s leading tyre manufacturers cited epileptic energy and security reasons for the move

 In April 2021, Twitter founder Jack Dorsey announced that its African headquarters would be located in Ghana.